adamrudolf-becube/software-testing-basics/README.md

 With the Edit and Pray method you can get by for a while but your code becomes unsustainable and eventually fixing bugs will eat up all your capacity and your customers will leave you.

+### I already have my code in place and it's untested, what do I do?

+It's a hard question.
+There is code which is easy to test and code which is hard or impossible to test.
+If you write new code you can write it together with tests or at least keep in mind to write testable code.
+But often you have to work with legacy code which is written in a way it seems impossible to be tested.

+I suggest you the book I mentioned: [Working Effectively with Legacy Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=pd_lpo_14_t_1/143-8887909-2708226?_encoding=UTF8&pd_rd_i=0132350882&pd_rd_r=31cd39a8-5751-410e-a608-adb246fb80f5&pd_rd_w=jhuv0&pd_rd_wg=SbQsE&pf_rd_p=7b36d496-f366-4631-94d3-61b87b52511b&pf_rd_r=8RT0EFQVQX6YGVN0PMPE&psc=1&refRID=8RT0EFQVQX6YGVN0PMPE) from Michael C. Feathers.
+It contains very concrete techniques and tools how to work with the nasty code where you think there is no hope.
+But these are far out of the scope of this document.
+[Refactoring : Improving the Design of Existing Code
+](https://www.bookdepository.com/Refactoring-Martin-Fowler/9780134757599?redirected=true&utm_medium=Google&utm_campaign=Base1&utm_source=SE&utm_content=Refactoring&selectCurrency=SEK&w=AF7YAU99ZB14Y7A8VCXH&gclid=Cj0KCQjwnqH7BRDdARIsACTSAdvC2WS5NdT0J0JMDzCfm-_sPqI7PbbULjPWh-N24u_p7by6gzj-aZAaAg7hEALw_wcB) from Martin Fowler can be also a help.

 ### Cost to Find and Fix Issues

 So if you think that you can win an hour, a day, or even a few days by not testing something, keep in mind that it can cause weeks for you or someone else later.